infinohq/hwx/README.md

 # HWX Framework

 A experimental library of data-processing primitives with scalar fallbacks and optional hardware acceleration.
-Written in Rust.
+Written in Rust, PTX, and Cuda.

 ## Overview